danwing/https-local-domains/draft-thomson-https-local-domains.md

 * fc00::/7 (from {{?RFC4193}})
 * 127/8 and ::1/128 (from {{?RFC990}} and {{?RFC4291}})

+# Operational Considerations

-# Incremental Deployment
+## Incremental Deployment

 Where a server's hostname can be configured, a motivated network administrator can configure server hostnames to comply with this specification to provide immediate value to supporting clients.

+## Server Identity Change

+The server's public key is encoded into its domain name.
+Changing the public key would also change its domain name -- thus, its identity as known by client password managers and other configurations in clients (e.g., printer, SMB share, etc.).
+As such an identity change is extremely disruptive, it needs to be avoided.

+## Simplify DNS

+To simplify access to devices within a household, administrator can configure an in-house DNS server and create short, user-friendly DNS names that resolve to longer, more complex names.
+Configure the in-house DNS server to map these short names to their corresponding long names.
+This approach ensures that users can easily connect to the desired device using a simpler, more memorable DNS name.

+Implementing DNSSEC {{?RFC4033}} and using DNS over HTTPS (DoH) RFC 8484 or DNS over TLS (DoT) {{?RFC7858}} for DNS queries can enhance the reliability of this system.

 # Security Considerations

 TODO: write more on security considerations

-Because the server's public key is encoded into its domain name, changing the public key would also change its domain name -- thus, its identity as known by client password managers and other configurations in clients (e.g., printer, SMB share, etc.).
-As such an identity change is extremely disruptive, it needs to be avoided.
-This means the public/private key pair on a server needs to stay static.
+Due to challenges in key rotation, the public/private key pair on a server needs to stay static.
 The tradeoff is servers are vulnerable to their private keys being stolen and an active attacker intercepting traffic to that server.
 The alternatives are to continue using unencrypted communication to local servers, which is vulnerable to passive attack, or to condition users to validate self-signed certificates for local servers.
+In this case, the advantages of making HTTPS available would seem to far outweigh the risk of using a key over long periods.

 # IANA Considerations {#iana}